freestaila/java_selenium_framework/README.md

     │           ├───login_page
     │           └───main_page
     └───resources
         └───github
 ```

 ## Run test

 Run .xml file for suite that should be executed.

+## Reports

+Reports will be added to \reports in root directory.